jads-nl/data-science-foundation-in-python/data_science_foundation_curriculum/islr/exercises.md

-# Solutions to coding exercises
+# Exercises

+Example solutions in Python to the exercises are provided in the following section.